yogeesh-s/III-Sem-MCA-VTU-SGPA-Calculator-2022-Scheme/README.md

 3. View the calculated SGPA and result table.
 4. Optionally, print the result.

+## GitHub Pages

+This project is hosted on GitHub Pages.
+You can access it [here](https://yogeesh-s.github.io/III-Sem-MCA-VTU-SGPA-Calculator-2022-Scheme).

 ## Contributing

 Contributions are welcome!
 Follow the standard GitHub workflow.